Are You Tired Of Throwing Money At A Mediocre IT Company?

 Acentec’s CEO, Jeff Mongelli further explains, “Those networks that are relying on MAC will be forced to rely on something else, like an encrypted key, which will be a little more difficult to pick off,” he said.
 “That would be a good thing, from an improving security perspective.
 From an IT guy’s perspective, that’s a lot of work.
 They’ll have to reconfigure their firewalls.
 I think you could make the argument that this will add security, making mobile devices more secure.
 It will make trying to track people that much more difficult.”

-Looking for great healthcare IT services in New England?
+Looking for great healthcare IT services in ?
 Our healthcare IT security experts are here to ensure your patient records are 100% secure and your practice is compliant with all the HIPAA requirements.
 Call (603) 647-1784 or email us immediately at firstname.lastname@example.org.